florianfesti/boxes/documentation/src/api_existing_parts.rst

 Parts Class
 ...........

-More parts are available in a separete class.
+More parts are available in a separate class.
 An instance is available as **Boxes.parts**

 .. automethod:: boxes.parts.Parts.disc